 In September 2022, Mura Technology and Dow announced plans to construct a new facility at Dow's Böhlen site in Germany - helping to rapidly scale the advanced recycling of plastics.
-This is the first advanced recycling site to be based at a Dow site and has a projected production capacity of 100,000 tonnes of recycled hydrocarbons annually.
+This is the first advanced recycling site to be based at a Dow site and has a projected production capacity of 100kta of circular hydrocarbons.
 The German chemical industry benefits from good infrastructure through integrated industrial sites, called chemparks, which house a high concentration of chemical industries and feedstock sorting facilities.
 Mura is developing feedstock supply, including discussions with incinerators to divert residual waste plastics into recycling.